kshedden/case_studies/methods/regression-extras.md

 models the mean function $E[y|x]$ using a link function g, so that
 $g(E[y|x]) = \beta^\prime x$.
 This is not a transformation, as the data themselves are not transformed.
-A GLM has distinct mean and variance functions, providing much more flexibility in specifying the model.
+A GLM has distinct mean and variance functions, providing great flexibility in specifying the model.
 The conditional mean and conditional variance can be specified independently to best fit a particular population.